MCJack123/craftos2/README.md

 #### Mac
 1. Open a new Terminal window
 2. `cd` to the cloned repository
+3. `git submodule update --init --recursive`
+4. `make -C craftos2-lua macosx`
-3. `./configure`
+5. `./configure`
-4. `make macapp`
+6. `make macapp`
-5. Open the repository in a new Finder window
+7. Open the repository in a new Finder window
-6. Right click on CraftOS-PC.app => Show Package Contents
+8. Right click on CraftOS-PC.app => Show Package Contents
-7. Open Contents -> Resources
+9. Open Contents -> Resources
-8. Copy the ROM package inside
+10. Copy the ROM package inside
-9. Run CraftOS-PC.app
+11. Run CraftOS-PC.app

 #### Linux
 1. Open a new terminal
 2. `cd` to the cloned repository
+3. `git submodule update --init --recursive`
+4. `make -C craftos2-lua linux`
-3. `./configure`
+5. `./configure`
-4. `make`
+6. `make`
-5. `sudo mkdir /usr/share/craftos`
+7. `sudo mkdir /usr/local/share/craftos`
-6. Copy the ComputerCraft ROM into `/usr/share/craftos/`
+8. Copy the ComputerCraft ROM into `/usr/local/share/craftos/`
-7. `./craftos`
+9. `./craftos`

 ## FAQ
 ### Why is the ComputerCraft ROM/BIOS not included with the source?